| A B C D E F G H I J K L M N O P Q R S T U V W X Y Z # |

 Clinical Significance

-The FTA-ABS is a specific treponemal assay to detect antibody to T. Pallidum.
+The FTA-ABS is a treponemal assay used to detect antibodies against Treponema pallidum.
 The FTA-ABS becomes reactive 4-6 weeks after infection.
-Unlike the nontreponemal tests, once the FTA-ABS test becomes reactive, it will remain reactive for many years.
+Unlike the nontreponemal (lipoidal antigen) tests, once the FTA-ABS test becomes reactive, it will remain reactive for many years.
 Since the reactivity found with the FTA-ABS does not indicate response to therapy, it is not suitable for monitoring treatment.
-The FTA-ABS test does not distinguish between syphillis and other treponematoses such as yaws, pinta and bejil.
+The FTA-ABS test does not distinguish between syphilis and other treponemal diseases such as yaws, pinta and bejel.

 Performing Laboratory